rbind/njtierney.com/content/post/2019-09-29-the-unexpected-use-of-functions-as-arguments.markdown

 Let's say you want to summarise the `storms` data further, for each month.

-We take storms, group my month, then take the mean for month, ignoring missing values.
+We take storms, group my month, then take the mean for month.

 ```r